kvfi/mirador/README.md

 # mirador
-A stupid utility to watch for open source release
+A stupid utility to watch for open source releases